-You can call 0800 012 1331 for help making the online application or if you are not able to make an online claim.
+Call 0800 012 1331 for help making the online application or if you cannot claim online.

 Gather up all the information you need to help make your claim.
 You will need